iGabyTM/HuskHomes-Expansion/README.md

 **HuskHomes Placeholders** is the PlaceholderAPI expansion for HuskHomes v3.x+.

-You can download the expansion from the [PlaceholderAPI eCloud](https://api.extendedclip.com/expansions/huskhomes/) using the following command: `/papi ecloud download HuskHomes`
+You can download the expansion from the [PlaceholderAPI eCloud](https://api.extendedclip.com/expansions/huskhomes/) using the following command: `/papi ecloud download huskhomes`.

+You can view a list of available placeholders on the [HuskHomes docs](https://william278.net/docs/huskhomes/Placeholders).